mjambon/dune-starter/README.md

 OCaml project.
 It can be used to create multiple libraries, multiple executables, and test suites.

-It is structured to accommodate (in theory) non-OCaml components under `src/` and files other than source code at the project's root, e.g. you could create a global `doc/` folder next to `src/`.
+The project is structured as a collection of mostly self-contained subprojects, each with its source code and tests.

 Requirements: opam, git, make, jbuilder (dune).